davit-khaburdzania/ruby-path/Advices.md

 ```

-if we return something within proc and lambda , lambda succeeds and proc will raise an error. thats because lambda always returns value.
+if we return anything within proc and lambda , lambda succeeds and proc will raise an error. thats because lambda always returns value.
 ```ruby

 proc_test = proc { return "proc test" }